harkishanpansuriya/Flutter_Interview_Questions/questions_oops_conceps.md

 ## 3. Abstraction:

+- Abstraction is the process of hiding implementation details and showing only the essential features of an object.
+- An abstract class is defined using the `abstract` keyword and cannot be instantiated directly.
+- You cannot create objects of an abstract class, but it can be extended by other classes.
-- Abstract classes are classes that cannot be instantiated.
-They are used to define the behavior of the class that can be inherited by another class.
-An abstract class is declared using the `abstract` keyword.
+- Abstract classes are typically used as a base class to define common behaviors that can be inherited and implemented by subclasses.
-- Abstract class objects cannot be created but can be extended.
+- An abstract class can have:
-- Abstract classes can contain abstract methods (without implementation) and concrete methods (with implementation).
+    - Abstract methods: Methods without implementation, which must be implemented by subclasses.
+    - Concrete methods: Methods with an implementation that can be used as-is or overridden.

 ### Example: